-Hint / advice for k > 2 replicas: it is a good idea to start split brain resolution first with those (few) nodes which had been (accidentally) primary before, but are not the new designated primary.
+Hint / advice: it is a good idea to start split brain resolution first with those (few) nodes which had been (accidentally) primary before, but are not the new designated primary.
 Usually, you had 2 primaries during split brain, so this will apply only to one of them.
-Leave the other one intact, by not umounting /dev/mars/mydata at all, and keeping your applications running.
-Even during emergency mode, see section 4.4.2.
-First resolve the problem of the "wrong" primary(s) via invalidate or leave-resource.
+Leave the other one intact, by not leaving its primary state at all (if it is possible - notice that if you have enough space on /mars/ it may be even possible to not only continue your application during the split brain without interruption, just by not umounting /dev/mars/mydata at all, but in addition to avoid invalidations caused by emergency mode, see section 4.4.2).
+First resolve the problem of the "wrong" primary(s) via leave-resource.
 Wait for a short while.
-Then check the rest of your secondaries, whether they now are already following the new (unique) primary, and finally check whether the split brain warning reported by marsadm view all is gone everywhere.
-This way, you can often skip unnecessary invalidations of replicas.
+Then check the rest of your secondaries (if you have k > 2 replicas in total), whether they now are already following the new (unique) primary, and finally check whether the split brain warning reported by marsadm view all is already gone.
+This way, you can often omit unnecessary invalidations of replicas.